Wisconsin: Cuisine

 Wisconsin's cuisine is famous for its cheese as well as other dairy products.
 Colby cheese was first created in Wisconsin in 1885 (named after Colby, Wisconsin), and brick cheese was first created in the state in 1877.
 The state is the only producer of Limburger cheese in the United States.
 Cheese curds are a popular variant that can be eaten separately cold as a snack, or covered in batter and fried as an appetizer, often served with ranch dressing as a dipping sauce.
 Hot and spicy cheese bread is a popular type of bread created and sold in Madison.

 Wisconsin is the nation's top producer of cheese, the state's official dairy product.
 It is also a leading producer of cranberries, the state's official fruit, and ginseng.
 Dane County Farmers' Market in Madison is the nation's largest producers-only farmer's market.

 The Friday night fish fry, often battered and fried perch or walleye, is traditional throughout Wisconsin, while in northeast Wisconsin and Door County the fish boil is more popular.
 The supper club is another common phenomenon of Wisconsin culinary heritage and often a destination for fish frys; other fried food are common side dishes, along with condiments of tartar sauce and cole slaw or crimson slaw, a variety of cole slaw that incorporates Wisconsin cranberries.
 Beer cheese soup is usually made from a variety of beer and cheddar or Colby cheese with sausage, potatoes, and green onions.

 Booyah is a stew common to Wisconsin, commonly using meat and a mirepoix of vegetables cooked together in a "booyah kettle" over low heat for several days.

 The southeastern city of Racine is known for its kringle, a sweet flaky pastry often served as a dessert.
 The recipe was brought by Danish immigrants to the region in the 1800s and became the official state pastry of Wisconsin in 2013.
 The Wisconsin State Fair is known for its giant cream puffs.

 The butter burger originated in Wisconsin, most likely in Solly's Grille in Glendale.
 Culver's is a midwestern fast casual food restaurant chain originally from Sauk City and currently headquartered in Prairie du Sac known for serving butter burgers, fried cheese curds, and frozen custard.
 La Croix Sparkling Water originates from La Crosse.

 Music

-Summerfest is an annual music festival in downtown Milwaukee.

 Milwaukee hosts Summerfest, dubbed "The World's Largest Music Festival", every year The festival is held at the lakefront Henry Maier Festival Park just south of downtown, as are a summer-long array of ethnic musical festivals.
 The Wisconsin Area Music Industry hosts an annual awards show for top Wisconsin artists.
 The Mile of Music in Appleton is an annual all-original music festival of varying styles.
 It focuses on undiscovered touring musicians and bands.
 Other music festivals include Hoofbeat country fest, Country Jam USA, the Hodag Country Festival, Lifest, Porterfield Country Music Festival, Country Thunder USA in Twin Lakes, and Country USA.